Back to the Roots:

 - a greater sense of comfort and confidence camping and hiking within the natural world,

-- connection to the outdoors that's always been there, but needed some nourishment.
+- connection to the outdoors that's always been there, but needed some nourishment,

 The good news is that trees don't judge; neither do we.
 While soaking in all the benefits of being immersed in nature, you'll also have the opportunity to be YOU, without judgment, expectation, obligation, or risk of exile.

 **We will be sleeping, eating, and exploring outdoors.
 Be mindful of the weather and climate typical to north Georgia in spring.
 We will not be engaging in rigorous hikes nor extreme limits, though walking in this terrain with elevation gain can be taxing on the body if you've never hiked in the mountains before.
 This trip is more about being present in the journey than hustling to a destination.
 With that said, understand any physical limitations you may have before engaging in an event like this.
 Everything you will experience are invitations, not requirements.
 Although, in order to gain the most from this experience, we encourage you to participate in everything you can.